-The college continues to fulfill its purpose and mission in all programs and strives to live by its core values and achieve its educational objectives.
+The college fulfills its purpose through academic programs built to offer Christian training in a flexible framework.
 As this is accomplished, a student will not only grow academically, but will also grow toward wholeness spiritually, socially, and emotionally.
 To that end, the Office of Enrollment Management provides activities and services that assist a student in his/her own process of growth.